Night of Champions (2009): Storylines

 After winning the ECW Championship at Extreme Rules, Tommy Dreamer had been involved in a scripted rivalry with perennial ally, rival, and former ECW Champion, Christian.
 The former champion was given a chance to get back into the title picture by having a match with Vladimir Kozlov to determine the number one contender.
 On the July 9 episode of ECW on Syfy, Christian won the match, thus advancing to Night of Champions to challenge Dreamer.

-Edge and Chris Jericho had won the Unified WWE Tag Team Championship at The Bash in a triple threat tag team match from incumbent champions, The Colóns, and Rhodes and DiBiase (collectively known as The Legacy).
+Edge and Chris Jericho had won the Unified WWE Tag Team Championship at The Bash in a triple threat tag team match from incumbent champions, The Colóns, and Cody Rhodes and Ted DiBiase (collectively known as The Legacy).
 Two weeks following the event on the July 6 episode of Raw, the special guest host for the night, Ted DiBiase (Sr.), announced that The Legacy would challenge Edge and Jericho for the titles.
 In the coming week on Raw, it came to light that Edge had legitimately torn his Achilles tendon, which required surgery, as well as sidelining Edge for a projected several months.
 It was announced on the next week's episode of Raw, Jericho had a storyline contractual loophole, which allowed him to choose a new partner to hold the titles with him if Edge were to be injured, thus allowing him to defend the titles at Night of Champions.

-Following a defense of the WWE Intercontinental Championship on the July 10 episode of Friday Night SmackDown, Rey Mysterio was attacked by Dolph Ziggler.
+Following a defense of the WWE Intercontinental Championship on the July 10 episode of SmackDown, Rey Mysterio was attacked by Dolph Ziggler.
 The following week on WWE Superstars, Mysterio and Ziggler had a verbal confrontation over what transpired, leading to the announcement of Mysterio defending the Intercontinental title against Ziggler at the pay-per-view.

+As part of the 2009 WWE Draft on April 13, Maryse was drafted to the Raw brand, and in the process, the Divas Championship became exclusive to Raw.
+She made her first appearance as part of the brand on April 27, teaming with Beth Phoenix, Rosa Mendes, and Jillian Hall in a loss to Santina Marella, Mickie James, Brie Bella, and Kelly Kelly.
+Maryse then began feuding with James after she cost James a number one contender's battle royal, which was eventually won by Kelly Kelly, by spraying hairspray in her eyes.
+On the July 13 episode of Raw after the Divas championship match between Maryse and Mickie James was announced for Night of Champions, the team of Maryse, Rosa Mendes, and Alicia Fox defeated Kelly Kelly, Gail Kim, and Mickie James in a Six Divas Summer Swimsuit Spectacular tag match, in which Maryse pinned James.
+The feud would escalate the following week on Raw, whereby Mickie James would have a confrontation with The Miz, whereby she had her face sprayed by Maryse afterwards.